-The anthology features two of Jason’s short storied “Going North” and “Going South,” juxtaposing the woes of a Hong Kong architect working in Shanghai against those of a Shanghainese magazine editor working in Hong Kong, as the two cities begin to converge in more ways than one.
+The anthology features two of Jason’s short stories “Going North” and “Going South,” juxtaposing the woes of a Hong Kong architect working in Shanghai against those of a Shanghainese journalist working in Hong Kong, as the two cities begin to converge in more ways than one.
 In January 2014, both stories were featured in Beijing-based online literary journal The Anthill.

 “Ng’s stories are absolutely terrific, and capture in fiction some of the subtleties of mainland-Hong Kong friction.” —Alec Ash, author of Wish Lanterns

 “An intelligent and thought-provoking anthology of short stories, with a fair number true diamonds scattered in amongst the other gems.” —Amazon book reviewer

 Paperback, 267 pages